Leichhardt, New South Wales: Transport

 The southern portion of Leichhardt is serviced by trains at the nearby Petersham railway station, on the Inner West & Leppington Line.
 The station is an eight-minute walk from Norton Street, along Railway Street.

 The western and northern portions of Leichhardt are serviced by the Inner West Light Rail.
 Leichhardt North lies on the northern border with Lilyfield, adjacent to the City West Link.
 Hawthorne, serving the north-west of the suburb, and Marion, near Marion Street, are on the western border with Haberfield.
 Taverners Hill is adjacent to Parramatta Road and lies in the south-west corner of the suburb.

 Leichhardt was served by trams from Sydney's former network from 1887 to the 1950s.
 The Annandale Line ran down Norton Street.
 The current bus depot at the top of William Street was a 12 road depot, designed to serve a number of planned lines that were never built.
 Instead, it was used to stored surplus trams in the off peak period, and was rebuilt as the Government Bus Workshops in 1937.
 A small spur of track remained and was later used by tour trams going through the depot yard nearest Pioneer Park.

-Houses

-Being situated close to the city, Leichhardt is an area for great capital growth as it very central and has a lot to offer, so housing is not very cheap and is much sought after.
-The architecture in Leichhardt ranges from Victorian single fronted brick homes to modern new homes and apartment blocks.